 Remarkably, by Cuomo’s own admission, schools are not significant spreaders of COVID-19, and the new policy was not driven by science but was made from “fear.”

 Protecting the fundamental right of religious education

 Remote learning has taken a serious toll on the educational opportunities for the Lebovits girls and other BYAM students.
 Teachers have reported alarming regression in reading skills, had to reteach prayers, and are requesting last year’s math textbooks.
 In many cases, students have tested a full year below grade level in both Hebrew and English reading.

 The government’s attempt to close BYAM is a direct threat to the future of the Jewish faith tradition that Bais Yaakov schools have been teaching for over a hundred years.
-By putting Jewish religious education on hold indefinitely, Governor Cuomo and Mayor de Blasio aren’t just halting educational growth, they are stifling the religious exercise of Jewish families, and depriving the Lebovits girls of part of their childhood.
+By putting Jewish religious education on hold indefinitely, Governor Cuomo and Mayor de Blasio weren’t just halting educational growth, they were stifling the religious exercise of Jewish families, and depriving the Lebovits girls of part of their childhood.

 Importance to Religious Liberty: